Adult Diabetes Educators

 Lori Blanton, MS, CHES

 Lori graduated from the University of Florida in 2009 with a B.S. in Health Education and Behavior.
 She attained her Master’s degree in 2012 also in Health Education.
 She has been a Certified Health Education Specialist (CHES) since October 2009.
 She joined the Diabetes Self-Management Education team in August 2009 and has been a DSME instructor since June of 2011.
 In addition to her classroom teaching and curriculum design responsibilities, she provides individual diabetes education to clinic patients and acts as an internship coordinator for the DSME Health Education internship program.
-Lori played an integral role in the establishment of the UF chapter of Students with Diabetes, which she continues to facilitate.
+Lori played an integral role in the establishment of the Students with Diabetes UF Chapter, which she continues to facilitate.
 Her professional interests include diabetes education, classroom technology, effective curriculum design, and providing support for people living with diabetes.